 A percentile is the position of an observation in the dataset relative to the other observations in the data set.
 Specifically, the percentile represents the percentage of the sample that falls below this observation.
 For example, the median is also known as the

 50th percentile because half of the data or 50% of the observations lie below the median.
-Table 3.4 displays three percentiles that will be of interest to us.
+There are three percentiles that will be of interest to us.
 Figure 3.7 shows these percentiles (quartiles) graphically.

 Figure 3.7.
 Quartiles for a Distribution